 The PDF curve of the load is described in Figure 4.
 The data was generated from SuperSMITH Weibull and plotted in SuperSMITH Visual.
 Notice the long tail to the right with this actual data from a 1954 NACA document.

 Strengths were obtained and plotted in a Weibull plot in Figure 5.
 Again, note the X-axis is shown in g-loads and the failure free interval is 2.939 g-loads.

 This strength curves is selected on purpose because of the calculation difficulties.

 The PDF for Figure 5 is shown in Figure 6.

 The calculations and difficulties are shown in Figure 7.

 Figure 7: Mathcad Load-Strength Interference Calculations

-Use good engineering judgment and practical experience in interpreting the answer, and take some of the results with a grain of salt.
+Use good engineering judgment and practical experience in interpreting the answer.
 By the way, if the structure only has a 2-Parameter Weibull plot for strength, you will get a significantly different probability for failure so strength distributions are very important!

 Return to the list of problems by clicking here.

 Refer to the caveats on the Problem Of The Month Page about the limitations of the solution above.
 Maybe you have a better idea on how to solve the problem.
 Maybe you find where I've screwed-up the solution and you can point out my errors as you check my calculations.
 E-mail your comments, criticism, and corrections to: Paul Barringer by clicking here.
 Return to the top of this problem.